SWAN88/katsuyaswan.github.io/_pages/about.md

 ## 🧠 Research Interests

 My research focuses on understanding the interaction between light and plasmonic nanostructures at the single-particle level.
-I use a combination of electromagnetic simulations (FDTD) and machine learning models built on morphological data from electron microscopy.
+I use a combination of electromagnetic simulations and machine learning models built on morphological data from electron microscopy.
 I am increasingly interested in leveraging AI for Science, quantum materials, and the integration of physics-based and data-driven models to accelerate scientific discovery.

 ## 🎓 Education